xrdocs/ncs5500/_tutorials/user-defined-field-ncs55xx-and-ncs5xx.md

 ![]({{site.baseurl}}/images/Screenshot%202020-08-31%20at%201.33.33%20PM.png)

 We have a layer 3 connectivity end to end and host 60.1.1.2 wants to reach 70.1.1.2.
-In a normal sceanrio, we wont we able to match the VLAN ID on a layer 3 interface.
+In a normal scenario, we wont we able to match the VLAN ID on a layer 3 interface.
 For doing that we would need to define a Layer 2 ACL.
 But that wont be allowed to configure on a Layer 3 interface.
 Now what if a network administrator wants to match or filter a packet on his desired field (in this case consider VLAN id).
 If the platform does not have the capability to filter on deep packet analysis, network administrator will not be able to achieve that.
 Thanks to UDF capability of NCS55xx and NCS5xx, we can filter packets on user defined fields.

 **Configuring UDF**